OptionalM/TwinStickDemo/README.md

 # Twin Stick Demo

-'Quick' Demo to for a twin stick shooter.
+'Quick' Demo to for a (up-to-4-player) twin stick shooter.

 ## Try it out!

-Check it out live over [here.](https://OptionalM.github.io/TwinStickDemo/)
+Connect up to 4 gamepads and check it out live over [here.](https://OptionalM.github.io/TwinStickDemo/)
 Hint: The difficulty depends on the size of your monitor(/browser window).
 Play in a smaller window for added difficulty.
 [It's not a bug; It's a feature]

 ### Controlls